Privacy Policy

 - The website at

-https://relaymetry.comand all subdomains operated by us. - The free domain-health check tools (Mail Exchange, SPF, DKIM, DMARC, blacklist, TLS).
+https://relaymetry.comand all subdomains operated by us. - The free domain-health check tools (Mail Exchange, SPF, DKIM, DMARC, blacklist, TLS) and the email-deliverability test.

 - The waitlist sign-up form and the subsequent confirmation email exchange ("Double Opt-In").